Top-H Decoding: Adapting the Creativity and Coherence with Bounded Entropy in Text Generation: Motivational Case Study

 Min-$p$ employs a dynamic truncation threshold by modulating the maximum probability of the next token probability distribution with a base factor.
 Although this approach accounts for the confidence of the model to some extent, it is insufficient to select an optimal sampling pool.

 Consider one scenario where min-$p$ may yield low efficacy as illustrated in Fig.~\ref{fig:minp}.
-Distributions A and B represent two token probability distributions over the vocabulary, where tokens are sorted by their probability values, and tokens not shown have zero probability.
+Distributions A and B represent two token probability distributions over the vocabulary, where tokens are sorted by their probability values, and tokens not shown have a probability of zero.
 Since both distributions have the same maximum probability, min-$p$ applies a similar cut-off threshold.
 However, the two distributions are distinct in terms of confidence.
 Distribution A exhibits greater randomness, as it contains numerous low-probability tokens, while distribution B includes some high-probability tokens discarded due to min-$p$'s truncation threshold.
-This example shows that min-$p$ does not adequately capture the underlying distributional characteristics.
+This example demonstrates that the min-$p$ approach does not accurately capture the underlying distributional characteristics.
 Consequently, we are motivated to adopt a sampling method that considers the overall shape of the probability distribution rather than solely relying on a maximum probability threshold.
 In Appendix~\ref{append:toph-trunc}, we demonstrate how our proposed sampling strategy, top-H, addresses this issue using the exact same example.